 The History of Superman Ice Cream

-Many believe that the iconic flavor originated in Stroh Brewing Company, a brewery based in Detroit, Michigan.
+Many believe the iconic flavor originated in Stroh Brewing Company, a brewery based in Detroit, Michigan.

 Now, what business does a beer company have with making ice cream?
 Well, it was back in the 1920’s, and Prohibition had just banned the production of beer.

-Although, it certainly wasn’t called Superman ice Cream back them – as the flavor was invented in 1920’s.
-The first Superman comic was released in 1938!
+Although, it certainly wasn’t called Superman Ice Cream back then since the first Superman comic was released in 1938!

 When Prohibition ended, the company went back to manufacturing beer, but the ice cream flavor remained popular all over the Midwest.